tock/tockloader/docs/tickv.md

 ## Class TicKVObjectTockFlash
-Shared class representing an item in a TicKV database.
+Tock-formatted object stored in TicKV and read from flash.
 ### \_\_init\_\_
 ```py